-- We DO have to get amalgam separators.
-The EPA has now reinstated the rule that general dentists and those who deal with amalgam removal would have to get amalgam separators installed.
+- We DO have to have amalgam separators.
 New offices must comply immediately with this regulation; existing offices have until July 14, 2020 to be in compliance.
 Click here for the requirements: amalgam separator requirements

-- Please note that if you do eventually install one, most offices will want to get the type that uses sedimentation tanks, not the kind that uses filters.
+- Please note that most offices will want to get the type that uses sedimentation tanks, not the kind that uses filters.
 I have spoken to many dentists who say the filters fill up rapidly and the cost for new filters and disposal is huge, so consider that when deciding which type of system to purchase.
 Here is an old article from JADA that is very helpful because it explains what factors you have to consider when choosing the type of system: amalgam separator comparison

 - Be very careful to read all proposed contracts before using Stericycle!!
 Check out this article from the ADA about how much the prices have increased each quarter and how many states have sued Stericycle because of various issues: Stericycle…read the fine print!